 All of the following common human desires make us vulnerable to believing in conspiracies:

-- Desire for simple solutions
+- Desire for simple answers and tidy solutions

 - Desire for relief from the anxiety of uncertainty